CynicDog/Envoy-xDS-server-in-python/README.md

 # xDS-server-in-python

-This project demonstrates a simple xDS (Aggregated Discovery Service) server written in Python.
+This project demonstrates a simple xDS server written in Python.
 It's designed to configure an Envoy proxy dynamically, directing incoming requests to an `httpbin` service.
 The setup includes three containers: an **xDS server**, an **Envoy proxy**, and a backend **httpbin** service.

 ## What it Does